Crawley Edge Boatshed: Tourism

 According to Tom Nattrass, images of the boatshed have been used in marketing material for Singapore Airlines, Qantas and in Japanese advertisements.
 In March 2019, a group of tourists queuing up to take selfies at the boatshed included a woman from Singapore who told The West Australian, "Everyone from Singapore that visits Perth gets a photo here, it's all over social media."
 One visitor from Thailand told ABC News in June 2019 that young couples from her country would travel to the boathouse to participate in pre-wedding photoshoots.
 Another visitor, from Malaysia, said that she had travelled to Perth specifically to take a photo with it.

-At a meeting of the City of Perth held on 28 May 2019, the Commissioners of the City resolved, due to the increase in visitors to the boatshed, the nearby Eliza statue and the Old Swan Brewery, to spend AUD 400,000 on a new "stand-alone" solar-powered toilet at Quarry Point, between the boatshed and the brewery.
-Construction of the toilet was due to be completed by August 2019.
+At a meeting of the City of Perth held on 28 May 2019, the commissioners of the city resolved, due to the increase in visitors to the boatshed, the nearby Eliza statue and the Old Swan Brewery, to spend $400,000 on a new stand-alone solar-powered toilet.
+Construction of the toilet, at Quarry Point, between the boatshed and the brewery, was due to be completed by August 2019, and it is now available.

-In mid-July 2019, the boatshed was temporarily and controversially wrapped in red plastic sheeting, as a tribute to the Manchester United football team, which was visiting Perth to play two friendly matches.
+In mid-July 2019, the boatshed was temporarily wrapped in red plastic sheeting, as a tribute to the Manchester United football team, which was visiting Perth to play two friendly matches.
 On 14 July 2019, three of the team's players, Tahith Chong, Axel Tuanzebe and Joel Pereira, visited and were photographed at the wrapped boatshed.

+As of late 2020, Kmart Australia stores around the country, and also discount furniture stores in North America, were selling framed canvas images of the boathouse, labelled Coastal House [sic], with the surrounds and usually blue sky washed out.

+In September 2024, Kerstin Casparij, Jess Park, and Australia's Mary Fowler, three members of the Manchester City W.F.C. team that had just been narrowly defeated in a match in Perth against Paris Saint-Germain FC, visited the boatshed and posed for photographs.